 The board nomination process in the Swedish Government Offices is coordinated by the Ministry of Enterprise and Innovation.
 The stipulations on the nomination of board members are set forth in the Swedish state's ownership policy.

 The Board's fundamental duties are laid out in the Swedish Companies Act and the Swedish Corporate Governance Code.

-The Board's Rules of Procedure stipulate that the Board shall set the overarching goals for Vattenfall's operations, decide on Vattenfall's strategy for achieving those goals, and ensure that effective systems are in place for monitoring and controlling Vattenfall's operations and financial position towards the set goals.
+The Board shall set the overarching targets for Vattenfall's operations, decide on Vattenfall's strategy for achieving those targets, and ensure that suitable systems are in place for monitoring and controlling Vattenfall's operations, risks and financial position towards the set targets.
 The Board is responsible for approving major investments, acquisitions and divestments, and for adopting central policies and instructions.
 The Board shall also approve certain important contracts.

 - The Group's business situation

 - Matters that are not handled by the President in the day-to-day administration

 - Other matters of material importance for the Group